 2. Creating the processes for data supply

 In order to build up a system configurator, not only the master data for the individual components of the system are required, but also a description of the big picture and the possible combinations of the components with one another.

 The technical data for the individual components should already be known.
 In this article, it is assumed that a system configuration is built on the basis of existing component business.
 The term technical data refers to characteristics of the features.
 In the example from Phoenix Contact, these are, among other things, height, width, type of connection technology, power supply, number of poles, diameter and material.
-This data is already known from the early stages of the product development process, for example from the design stage.
-The most important step is the definition of a suitable data transfer process.
+This data is already known from the early stages of the product development process, for example from the design stage. important step is the definition of a suitable data transfer process.

 If components within a system are themselves configurable products, the corresponding rule set should also already be known.
 Then, the most important step is to define a data transfer process.
 If the rule set is not yet available in the current systems but exists in written form in documents – or in the minds of the employees – it should be formally processed for the configurator in a suitable acquisition process.

 The source of this existing configuration knowledge is typically product management, the design department or the logistics team.
 The rule set to reliably organise multi-variant products is often already available in ERP systems. encoway offers not only the opportunity to create new product models in its own modelling environment, but also, for example, the integration of existing product models including rule sets from SAP LO-VC.

 The interdependencies of the components must also be included in a system configuration.
 These combinatorics are often rather simple and most individuals with specialist knowledge are implicitly aware of them. configurator, however, requires the formal preparation of this knowledge.
 The task at this point is therefore to acquire and map the relevant knowledge that exists in the minds of the experts.

 3. Interaction of the sales display with the logistical processing